rsek/dataforged/markdown/Oracles.md

-21–40  | Encounter with a helpful adherent or heretic 41–60  | Insight into the nature or history of the faith 61–80  | Insight into the schemes or methods of religious zealots 81–100 | Interesting or valuable artifact or device,## Miscellaneous
+21–40  | Encounter with a helpful adherent or heretic 41–60  | Insight into the nature or history of the faith 61–80  | Insight into the schemes or methods of religious zealots 81–100 | Interesting or valuable artifact or device

+## Miscellaneous

 ### Story Complication